Marijuana Possession Defense

 Understanding Your Kalamazoo Possession of Marijuana Charges

 If you’ve been charged with possession of marijuana in Michigan, even if the arrest occurred within the city of Kalamazoo, you may be unsure of what to expect.
-Attorney Tara L. Sharp can help.
+Attorney’s Tara Sharp and Alicia Storm can help.
 Schedule your free consultation right now to learn more about the penalties you may be facing and your possible defenses.
 Just call 269-978-6560.

 Driver’s License Suspension for Possession of Marijuana